 Another ISV was trying to address the scalability issue by decoupling the most CPU intensive functions and parallelizing the processing among multiple cores and virtual machines.
 Queuing systems were the most recommended approach, but the original on-premise solution would have required another pair of servers and the installation of a sophisticated queuing management system.
 By running in Auto.Sky, they decided to use AWS SQS or Simple Queue Service to manage their queuing system.
 With a few tweaks to the software and the installation of the .NET AWS API, they were able to quickly decouple the functions and multiple worker processes now work in parallel, executing the original workload in a fraction of the time.

 A third ERP vendor was experiencing issues while trying to scale their multi-tenant database solution based on My SQL.
-They realized sharing the database server is the most effective way to bring infrastructure costs down, but they were looking for large scale databases, which might be tricky on open source solutions.
+They realized sharing the database server is the most effective way to bring infrastructure costs down, but they were looking for large scale databases, which might be tricky on open source guru.
 The alternative was to use the AWS Aurora database services.
 By keeping the same My SQL interface, the migration was easy and gave them the opportunity to grow exponentially using the same infrastructure based on well supported services ready to deliver enterprise class performance.

 This same company is currently exploring machine learning functionality available in AWS to aid with voice recognition.
 Their roadmap rapidly incorporated features considered unimaginable a few months ago.

 All of these examples were enabled by the cloud environment.
 The existing core ERP was preserved with little to no modifications.
 Auto.Sky provides the virtualization and infrastructure management.
 Your core ERP can benefit from the new environment by directly requesting the cloud services and resources.